DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/quick-start/Configure Platform/Platform.rst

 .. image:: image/acc_cam.png
    :width: 650

 Camera name(alias) and type of this camera is shown at top of the dialog.
-Uncheck the option Virtual Camera for actual cameras.
+Check the option Virtual Camera for actual cameras.
 Users can choose the camera in the list of Serial number and IP.
 If could not find the camera in the list, click on the Update Camera List to refresh the camera list.
 Camera setting can be loaded from file(.cfg) which can be generated from DaoAI Studio.
 Then clicking connect, camera would be connected to the program now.

 Save camera data enables the camera node to store the image data into local file folders.
 Selecting Write to File will write to a specific file, if camera node is executed multiple times, the file will be overwritten.